12 Essential Spring Gardening Tips

 Prepare New Beds

+It's entirely possible to create a new planting bed where one has not previously existed.
+What's most important is to dig the soil, adding oxygen and relieving compaction, and then adding amendments-like compost-that will jumpstart the creation of a rich, living soil.
 Clear the planting area as soon as soil can be worked, removing sod or weeds and debris.
 Spread a 4-inch layer of compost or well-rotted manure and any amendments over soil, and cultivate it to a depth of 10 to 12 inches with a spading fork.
+Rake it smooth before planting.

-Apply balanced fertilizer (6-6-6 or 8-8-8), fish emulsion, or other soil amendments recommended by soil-test results around trees and shrubs when new growth appears.
-Spread high-acid fertilizer and pine-needle mulch around acid-loving shrubs like azaleas and camellias.
+Your garden is waking up, and it'll appreciate a little fuel.
+Apply balanced fertilizer (the numbers on the container should read 6-6-6 or 8-8-8) or fish emulsion around trees and shrubs when new growth appears.
+Spread high-acid fertilizer and pine-needle mulch around acid-loving shrubs like azaleas, camellias, blueberries, or citrus.
 Begin fertilizing perennials when active growth resumes.

 Start a Compost Pile

 Start a compost pile, or use a compost bin, if you don't have one already.
 Begin by collecting plant debris and leaves raked up from the garden.
+Find equal amounts "brown" (carbon-rich) materials like dried leaves and straw and "green" (nitrogen-rich) materials like grass clippings and weeds.
 Chop these up first to speed decomposition.
-Add equal amounts "brown" (carbon-rich) materials like dried leaves and straw and "green" (nitrogen-rich) materials like grass clippings and weeds in even layers with water and a compost bioactivator.
-Turn regularly.
-Continue adding to the pile throughout the season for rich, homemade compost next spring.
+There are two main approaches to backyard composting.
+A "hot pile" is built all at once with alternating layers of greens and browns.
+It's turned regularly, not added to, and provides a finished result in just a few months.
+A "cold pile," on the other hand, is added to regularly and not turned.
+Finished compost takes longer to form and is usually scraped out from the bottom of the pile.

 Clean Bird Feeders and Baths